 - 51% of British people have never talked about making a will

 You can make wills more accessible with workplace benefits.
-By offering free or cheaper will writing services, and sharing information on how and why they are important, we can help make some of the time-consuming admin of dealing with a loved one’s death one less thing to contend with.
+By offering free will writing benefits or cheaper will writing services, and sharing information on how and why they are important, we can help make some of the time-consuming admin of dealing with a loved one’s death one less thing to contend with.

 If you’d like to discuss adding will writing services to your flexible employee benefits, please get in touch with us.